Key points

-- If left untreated, chlamydia can lead to serious health problems, including HIV/AIDs and infertility.
-It can weaken the immune system, making individuals more susceptible to other infections and diseases.
+- If left untreated, chlamydia can increase the risk for other serious health problems, including HIV/AIDS and infertility.

 - To avoid oral chlamydia, the NIH recommends using a barrier method during oral sex, staying in a long-term monogamous relationship, and regular testing.
 Solv can assist in locating chlamydia testing providers in your area.